 More recently, 908-010 was awarded Best in Class at the Forest Grove, Oregon, Concours d’ Elegance in July 2016 in a special group of Porsche race cars judged by Miles Collier and Dr. Julio Palmaz.
 This stunning Porsche prototype was a participant at numerous Rolex Monterey Motorsport Reunions (2007–2010), Rennsport Reunions II and III at Daytona, as well as RS IV at Mazda Raceway Laguna Seca.
 The car received its FIA HTP in April 2010.
-Chassis 908-010 has also been submitted for entry at Rennsport VI at Laguna Seca this September, and that entry, if accepted, should be transferrable to the new owner.
+Chassis 908-010 has also been accepted for competition at Rennsport VI at Laguna Seca this September, and that entry should be transferrable to the new owner.
 The Schroth racing harness set is of the HANS type and was replaced in 2014; a new fuel cell was mounted in 2004.
 Chassis 908-010 is supplied with a spare set of correct light-alloy center-lock wheels and their special socket.

 This factory-built Porsche prototype recalls a brilliant chapter in the company’s wonderful history of creating world-beating racers and is an extremely rare opportunity for a dedicated marque enthusiast to acquire a historic “Plastic Porsche” raced by some of the company’s greatest drivers.
 It would surely claim pride of place in any collection of important Porsche competition cars, and it remains eligible to compete in vintage racing events all over the world, including Le Mans, Daytona, and Sebring, amongst countless other events.